clayfreeman/telnet-irc/README.md

 telnet-irc
 ==========

-telnet-irc is a custom, lightweight telnet client written to automatically respond to IRC `PING` requests to avoid dropping connection.
+telnet-irc is a custom, lightweight telnet wrapper written to automatically respond to IRC `PING` requests to avoid dropping connection.

 Compiling